joseeden/All-Things-DevOps/pages/030-Security/018-Network-Security-Infrastructure.md

   - SLA delves into granular details, specifying service intricacies.
   - Caution required in cloud-based outsourcing, thorough legal review recommended.

+To learn more about other agreement types, please see [Risk Management ](./003-Risk-Management.md#agreement-types)

 ## Cloud

 Associated with internet-based computing resourcesm it is sold as services by Cloud Service Providers (CSPs).